Sailing on the Wadden Sea

 Learn to sail on an antique flat-bottomed ship

 The IJsselmeer was first part of the ‘Zuiderzee’ and was created at the beginning of the last century by the construction of the ‘Afsluitdijk’.
 The name was created because the river IJssel flows into it.
 With an average depth of 4.4 meters, it is seen by many as a shallow tub of water, but due to the constantly changing winds it is pure pleasure for sailing enthusiasts to sail on.

-The Markermeer is the southern half of the IJsselmeer and is surrounded by various authentic fishing villages and cities.
-In the golden age, the Markermeer [then Zuiderzee] was the gateway to Amsterdam where all VOC ships were anchored.
+The Markermeer is the southern half of the IJsselmeer and is surrounded by various authentic fishing villages and towns.
+In the golden age the Markermeer [toen nog Zuiderzee] was the gateway to Amsterdam where all VOC ships anchored.

 The rich history of the area around the Markermeer provides many public cultural and natural monuments.
-In addition, in 2016 the construction to build the Marker Wadden started.
+In addition, construction of the Marker wadden began in 2016.
 This creates new nature areas that contribute to biodiversity.
 These nature reserves are all publicly accessible.

 Picturesque and authentic harbors